 - Promote a work environment that is free of discrimination;

 - Deal with breaches of this policy statement in a timely manner, taking the appropriate action based upon the facts and circumstances;

 - Seek out guidance and advice from the Agency Head on issues that are complex and/or cannot be easily resolved;

 - Waive the provision on working relationships under the circumstances indicated; and

 - Advise staff on standards of conduct issues, including in regards to assessing and addressing possible conflicts of interest;

-- Engage the ministry-designated ethics advisor and seek advice from the BC Public Service Agency as may be appropriate in the circumstances; and
+- Engage the ministry-designated ethics advisor and seek advice from the BC Public Service Agency as may be appropriate in the circumstances;

-- Objectively and loyally fulfil their assigned duties and responsibilities, regardless of the party or persons in power and regardless of their personal opinions;
+- Objectively and loyally fulfill their assigned duties and responsibilities, regardless of the party or persons in power and regardless of their personal opinions;

 - Disclose and cooperate with the employer to resolve conflicts of interest or potential conflict of interest situations in which they find themselves;

 - Maintain appropriate workplace behavior;

 - Avoid engaging in discriminatory conduct or comment; and